wout/lucky_svg_sprite/README.md

 sprite.
 An added bonus of using Crystal.* 🎉️

 Although, sometimes you might want to mount icons dynamically, in a loop for example.
-It is not advisabel, but it can be done:
+It is not advisable, but it can be done:

 ```crystal
 %w[users products settings].each do |name|